Bioenergetic trophic trade-offs determine mass-dependent extinction thresholds across the Cenozoic: Discussion

 The subsidization of predators has large implications for the survival of their herbivore prey.
-As has been previously demonstrated, increasing subsidy densities serves to promote predator growth, ultimately driving herbivore populations to collapse \cite{nevai2012effect,Holt:2008wa}.
+As has been previously demonstrated, increasing subsidy densities serves to promote predator growth, ultimately driving herbivore populations to collapse \citep{nevai2012effect,Holt:2008wa}.
 In this regime, there is not a cascading effect on the predator population because they are buoyed by the external subsidy.
-The inclusion of mammalian allometric relationships reveals size-specific extinction thresholds for herbivores as subsidization increases.
 With subsidization, an upper threshold emerges for the herbivore prey (Fig. \ref{fig:thresholdsub}B), serving as an upper body size limit.
 As subsidization increases, the upper threshold declines, limiting the range of feasible body sizes (Fig. \ref{fig:thresholdsub}B).
 This serves to destabilize the largest megaherbivores at the lowest subsidy densities, ultimately eliminating herbivore feasibility if subsidies to the predator increase enough (gray region, Fig. \ref{fig:thresholdsub}B).
-We suggest that the implicit connection between the size-specific stability of herbivore populations to predator subsidization may have direct implications for conservation planning, as predator access to subsidies directly impacts prey viability \cite{pires2023beyond}.
-Combining the approach we use here with tools from population viability analysis \cite{doak2009population} may enable the construction of more robust estimates informed by energetic trade-offs.
+We suggest that the implicit connection between the size-specific stability of herbivore populations to predator subsidization may have direct implications for conservation planning, as predator access to subsidies directly impacts prey viability \citep{pires2023beyond}.
+Combining the approach we use here with tools from population viability analysis \citep{doak2009population} may enable more robust estimates informed by energetic trade-offs.